microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** return a `202-Accepted` status code from the request that initiates an LRO if the processing of the operation was successfully initiated (except for "PUT with additional processing" type LRO).

 :warning: **YOU SHOULD NOT** return any other `2xx` status code from the initial request of an LRO -- return `202-Accepted` and a status monitor even if processing was completed before the initiating request returns.

-:white_check_mark: **DO** include a `Retry-After` header in the response to the initiating request if the operation is not complete.
-The value of this header should be an integer number of seconds to wait before making the first request to the status monitor.

 :ballot_box_with_check: **YOU SHOULD** include an `Operation-Location` header in the response with the absolute URL of the status monitor for the operation, but do not include an api-version query parameter.